Short-term Accommodations

 Licensed STA owners who have invested in operating a vacation rental, saw an opportunity and assumed the risk, have been good neighbours, championed our community to visitors and followed all the ever changing Municipal licensing requirements (that have a cost attached), are still perceived as the "bad guys" in this community.
 All of the above and for what licensed STA's bring and give back to this community should to be acknowledged and recognized by council and staff.
 Thank you.

-Nancy Parks almost 2 years ago
+Nancy Parks over 2 years ago

 Have to ask, where in any of the proposed bylaws does it ,"foster an affordable community"?

-norm harry almost 2 years ago
+norm harry over 2 years ago

 Great work on this!
 As someone who works in the county and has been looking for a home in the area for quite some time, I would love to see these changes implemented.
 Hopefully they will help bolster some overarching community goals (i.e. foster an affordable, healthy, livable community) for those of us that would like to call PEC 'home'.

-Sarah Hartholt almost 2 years ago
+Sarah Hartholt over 2 years ago

 1/ a "natural persons" requirement is entirely unnecessary.
 Most individuals incorporate their rental in order to limit liability while others do so to reduce taxes.
 While a corporation sounds like a faceless conglomerate uninterested in our community, it's typically an individual who is mindfully conservative with risk or trying to be tax efficient.